ADA Amendments Act of 2008: Reasons for enactment

-Congress used the functional definition of disability from Section 504 of the Rehabilitation Act of 1973.
+U.S. Congress used the functional definition of disability from Section 504 of the Rehabilitation Act of 1973.
 Due to 17 years of development through case law, Congress believed the requirements of the definition were well understood.
 Within the framework established under the Rehabilitation Act, courts treated the determination of disability as a threshold issue, but focused primarily on whether unlawful discrimination had occurred.
 After the passage of the ADA, the focus of court decisions shifted to deciding if people's claims of discrimination were protected by the law.

 Congress passed the ADA Amendments Act of 2008 to overturn two controversial court decisions based on interpretations of the ADA.
 The first decision—by the Supreme Court in Sutton v.
 United Air Lines, Inc.—stated that impairments must be considered in their mitigated state.
 The second decision in Toyota Motor Manufacturing, Kentucky, Inc. v.
 Williams narrowed the definition of "disability" to just those impairments that impact tasks of daily living.
 In following these decisions, lower courts would frequently focus on whether the plaintiff was, in fact, disabled and never reach the issue of whether discrimination had occurred.

 Through these rulings, the Supreme Court and lower courts created a situation in which an individual with a physical or mental impairment severe enough to constitute a "substantially limiting a major life activity" under case law based on the Rehabilitation Act did not qualify for protection under the ADA.
 These included individuals with impairments such as amputation, intellectual disabilities, epilepsy, multiple sclerosis, HIV/AIDS, diabetes, muscular dystrophy, and cancer.